IowaScaledEngineering/ise-docs/docs/Crossing Controllers/Basic Crossing/manual.md

 Step 4: Crossing signals are available from a variety of vendors to match your prototype and budget.
 Most signals available today are compatible with the board - they just need to be LEDs and wired as common anode (common positive).
 All signals need current limiting resistors installed, if they're not already installed from the factory.
 For typical ~12V power, a 1k resistor is recommended on each negative lead from each signal.
 (Generally that means 2 - one on the left lights, one on the right lights.)
 It can be done with a single 1k resistor on the common positive lead as well, but this will lead to some unevenness in the lights while they fade back and forth.

+!!! note warning
     **The lack of current-limiting resistors will cause permanent damage to the LEDs in your crossing signals.
 Make sure you have them installed!**

 Connect the common anode (common positive) lead of your signals into the +V terminal of the "CROSSING SIGNAL OUTPUTS" terminal block.